rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 Any transport specification SHOULD support mutual receiver and publisher authentication at the transport layer.

 The transport selected by the subscriber to reach the publisher SHOULD be able to support multiple "establish-subscription" requests made in the same transport session.

+The transport specification MAY require separate transport sessions per subscription to a given receiver, or it MAY allow multiple subscriptions to the same receiver to be multiplexed over a shared transport session.

 Any transport specification SHOULD ensure that the receiver application can be notified of the *subscription-started* lifecycle notification before any associated *update* messages.